Two friendly proofs of the Berry-Esseen theorem

 \begin{theorem}[Berry--Esseen theorem \cite{Berry, Esseen}] Let $X_{1}, \dots, X_{n}$ be independent mean-zero random variables whose sum $S_{n} \coloneqq X_{1} + \cdots + X_{n}$ satisfies $\Var(S_{n}) = 1$.
 Let $G$ be a standard normal random variable.
 Then

 provided the right-hand side is finite, where $C$ is an absolute constant. \end{theorem}

-To see how this implies the classical central limit theorem, let $Y_1, Y_2, \ldots$ be independent mean-zero random variables with unit variances, and with uniformly bounded third moments: $\sup_k \E \abs{Y_k}^3 = O(1)$.
-Applying Theorem~\ref{thm: berry-esseen} for $X_k = Y_k/\sqrt{n}$, we obtain
+To see how this implies the classical central limit theorem, let $Y_1,Y_2,\ldots$ be independent mean-zero random variables with unit variances and uniformly bounded third moments.
+Applying Theorem~\ref{thm: berry-esseen} to $X_k=Y_k/\sqrt n$ gives

-Thus $(Y_1 + \cdots + Y_n)/\sqrt{n}$ converges in distribution to $G$, recovering the classical central limit theorem (under a third moment assumption, which can be weakened).
-Importantly, \eqref{eq: BET} establishes {\em uniform} convergence of the distribution functions, provides an explicit and optimal {\em rate} of convergence $O(n^{-1/2})$, and holds {\em non-asymptotically}, that is, for any finite $n$.
+Thus the normalized sums converge in distribution to $G$.
+More precisely, \eqref{eq: introduction BET} gives uniform convergence of the distribution functions, the optimal rate $O(n^{-1/2})$, and a bound valid for every finite $n$.

-In this note, we present a gentle and intuitive exposition of the classical Fourier-analytic proof of the Berry-Esseen theorem.
-No prior background in Fourier analysis is assumed; we recall all we need in Section~\ref{s: Fourier transform}.
+We prove the theorem twice.
+Part~I gives the classical Fourier-analytic argument, including an intuitive proof of Esseen's smoothing inequality.
+Part~II gives a proof by Stein's method, following an extremely concise argument of Bolthausen \cite{Bolthausen}.
+The two parts are logically independent: neither proof invokes a definition, lemma, or estimate from the other.
+A reader interested in just one method may therefore go directly to the corresponding part.

-There are several existing textbook-level expositions of proofs of the Berry-Esseen theorem, including the classical Fourier-analytic approach (see, for example, \cite{Feller}) as well as proofs based on Stein's method (see, for example, \cite{CGS}).
+There are several existing textbook proofs of the Berry--Esseen theorem.
+The classical Fourier-analytic proof is covered, for example, in Feller \cite[Ch.~XVI, Sec.~5, Thm.~2]{Feller}; for an introduction to Stein's method, see Ross \cite{Ross} and Chen, Goldstein, and Shao \cite{CGS}.